Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

-Our algorithms will exploit a \emph{global} graph structure, the separator, while executing an algorithm based on \emph{local} simplification and branching rules.
-The use of global structure may also make it possible to circumvent lower bounds existing for certain classes of algorithms that are typically restricted to local information \cite{AchSo00,AlekhnovichHI05}.
+Our algorithms exploit a \emph{global} graph structure, the separator, while executing an algorithm based on \emph{local} simplification and branching rules.
+The use of global structure may also make it possible to circumvent lower bounds for classes of branching algorithms that only consider local information when deciding whether to branch on a variable \cite{AchSo00,AlekhnovichHI05}.